HSBNE-Archive/Policy/Rules/Rules.md

         (Signature)

-        This form is to be used in favour of/against (strike out whichever is not wanted) the following resolutions—
+        This form is to be used in favour of/against (strike out whichever is not wanted) the following resolutions -

         (List relevant resolutions)